14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 2 Matakana Valley Road, Matakana

-Technically still in Auckland, this charming three-theatre boutique cinema complex settled in the heart of Matakana Village is only 50 minutes north of the Auckland.
+Technically still in Auckland, this charming three-theatre boutique cinema complex settled in the heart of Matakana Village is only 50 minutes north of Auckland.
 There is a nice selection of movies including modern blockbusters and arthouse, wide luxurious seating with footrest recliners to tempt you into the front row, and Kapiti ice cream in waffle cones.
 Yum!

-What we loved most:The cozy luxury at a bargain price, and that you can grab a drink from The Vintry next door to take in.
+What we loved most was the cozy luxury at a bargain price and the fact that you could grab a drink from The Vintry next door.

 Monterey Cinemas Howick